-If you’ve tried to figure out how to legally change your name after marriage in the State of Colorado, you might be feeling frustrated by how confusing the process can be.
+If you’ve tried to figure out how to change your last name after marriage in colorado in the State of Colorado, you might be feeling frustrated by how confusing the process can be.
 The brides I chat with share how it can be a struggle.

 So I’m going to simplify it in a few seconds for you, here’s all you need to do:

-Quick Checklist: How To Legally Change Your Name After Marriage In Colorado
+Quick Checklist: How To Change Your Last Name After Marriage In Colorado

 1. Get a marriage license (by going to the Clerk and Recorder’s Office of the county where you’ll wed).